 This course introduces the fundamental Abstract Data Types of computing science, along with their availability and usage in the context of a modern programming language.
 These include contiguous and non-contiguous lists, stacks, queues, trees, maps, sets, and hash tables.
 A number of widely used algorithms, searching and sorting in particular, are discussed, along with their complexity.
 Emphasis in this course is placed on understanding when and how to use the various structures and algorithms studied, and students implement, using the programming language of choice, problem solutions that will help them gain that understanding.
 Classes 3 hrs. and recitation 1.5 hrs. per week.

-Students discuss a number of fundamental concepts, technologies and techniques essential to the Internet and the World Wide Web, with emphasis on the client side of the client-server architecture represented by web browsers and web servers.
+Students focus on the client side of the client-server architecture represented by web browsers and web servers.
 Students gain experience with website development and web programming.
 Classes 3 hrs. and recitation 1.5 hrs. per week.

 This course builds on the experience obtained in CSCI 2327 by examining some topics in more detail and applying them to a particular processor.
 The students also learn assembly language programming for the processor.
 Classes 3 hrs. and recitation 1.5 hrs. per week.